UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Exceeding the hidden usage cap on an ‘unlimited’ energy plan can trigger a significant price jump, so always read the fine print.

-While the marketing materials often highlight “unlimited” usage, the fine print on the Electricity Facts Label (EFL) tells a different story.
-Most flat rate plans have a usage threshold, sometimes called a “cliff.”
-If your usage exceeds the agreed-upon cap, even by a single kilowatt-hour, the consequences can be expensive.
-Some plans will automatically bump you into a higher, much more expensive tier.
-Others may charge a steep overage fee or switch your entire bill to a high variable rate for that month.
+While energetic marketing materials frequently highlight “unlimited” electricity plans, the binding legal fine print found on the Electricity Facts Label (EFL) usually tells a significantly different story.
+Almost all flat rate plans have a hidden boundary line, sometimes referred to in the industry as a “cliff.”
+If your usage exceeds the agreed-upon cap by even a single kilowatt-hour, the financial consequences can be devastating to your monthly budget.

-For example, if your plan covers up to 1,000 kWh for $150, using 1,001 kWh could trigger a much higher bill.
-Some plans move you into a more expensive tier or apply high overage rates, which can easily add $50, $100, or more to your bill depending on the plan’s structure.
-This is the biggest risk of flat bill energy plans.
-You must monitor your usage carefully toward the end of the billing cycle to ensure you don’t accidentally cross the line.
-We recommend checking state-specific resources or consumer protection sites like PowerToChoose.org in Texas to read the EFL for any plan you are considering.
-These documents are legally required to disclose these penalties clearly.
+This hidden cliff is the single biggest risk of engaging with flat bill energy plans.
+You must monitor your smart meter usage carefully toward the final days of your billing cycle to ensure you don’t accidentally cross the line while doing extra laundry or running the dishwasher.
+We strongly recommend checking state-specific resources or robust consumer protection sites like PowerToChoose.org in Texas to read the EFL for any prospective plan.
+These standardized documents are legally required to disclose these aggressive penalties in plain text.

 Pros and Cons of Flat Bill Energy Plans